-Tool 2: Priority based list with Primary MPM, Secondary MPM and first few default modes prioritized (JVET-J0024 Samsung/Huawei)
+Tool 2: Luma intra mode coding using a priority based list with Primary MPM, Secondary MPM and first few default modes prioritized (JVET-J0024 Samsung/Huawei)

 Currently, MPM (most probable mode) is increased with increasing intra mode however this simple extension of MPM dilutes the purpose of MPM.
 As described in JVET-J0024 where the intra direction mode set is composed with 49 angular modes and 3 non-angular modes (DC, Plane, and Bilinear mode), two MPM and additional probable intra modes are used.
 It is called extended MPM and is aimed at reducing mode bits by using additional intra mode set.